aakashgangolli3112/software-fault-injection/README.md

 --arch - arch or x86 - hardware architecture for which the software executable was created.
 --fault_list - list of faults to inject in the software executable.
 Example - 'nop' 'flp' 'jmp' 'none'

+More information on usage and details to follow soon.

 # Acknowledgement
 This tool uses the uses Chaos Duck tool (developed by Igor Zavalyshyn) to inject faults into the software executable.